Avishkar-Kabadi/ExpenseApp-Angular17-ASP.NETCore8/README.md

-ii# Introduction :  Expense App Asp.Net Core 8 Web API with Angular 17
+# Introduction :  Expense App Asp.Net Core 8 Web API with Angular 17

 Welcome to the Expense Manager App!
 This application is built using Angular 17 for the front end and ASP.NET Core 8 for the back end.
 It is designed to provide basic operations related to managing expenses.